WGBH-MLA/AAPB2/README.md

 - Start a new terminal to make the `rvm` command available.
 - Clone this repository.
 - `cd` to your copy of the repo.
 - You may see a message from RVM stating that the required Ruby version is not available.
 Install it as instructed.
-- To get dependencies, `bundle install`.
+- Get dependencies: `bundle install`
+- Start Solr: `rake jetty:start`

-At this point you could
+At this point you can

-- run tests
-- start rails
-- or run a script or rake task.
+- Run tests: `rspec` (If it's not 100% passing, let us know!)
+- Ingest the fixtures: `ruby scripts/pb_core_ingester.rb spec/fixtures/pbcore/*.xml`
+(Half of these are intentional failures, so don't be alarmed.)
+- Start rails: `rails s`
+- Download pbcore from the AMS: `ruby scripts/download_clean_validate.rb 0 1`
+(This starts at page `0`, and stops before page `1`: both arguments are optional, if you want to download everything.)